MartinVyuga/DevUtils/README.md

 You are more than welcome to contribute!

 ## Make text into labels
-This Add-In works so far for standard Tables, Table Fields, and field groups.
+This Add-In works for
+Tables, Table Fields, and field groups.

-TODO: Add support for forms, form designs etc.
+Forms and form designs

+Menu Items/Display/Output/Actions
+  How it wokrs?

+Menus/Security Priviliges

 ## Create extension class